dc-js/dc.js/docs/dc-v5-upgrade-guide.md

 - Support for newer features are not guaranteed in the `compat` mode.
   Mixing of newer APIs with older ones may produce unexpected results.
 - Some APIs are not available in compat mode as well.
 Notably `filterHandler`, `hasFilterHandler`, `addFilterHandler` and `removeFilterHandler`.
-If your code relied on any of these you should do a proper upgrade.
+If your code relies on any of these you should do a proper upgrade.

 Please raise an issue on GitHub if you run into problems not covered here!